seqeralabs/wave/CONFIGURATION.md

 - The **`wave.build.logs.prefix`** sets the prefix to be used for build process log files in the specified S3 bucket. *Optional*.

 - The **`wave.build.logs.maxLength`** determines the maximum number of bytes that can be read from a log file.
 If a log file exceeds this limit, it will be truncated.
-The default value is `100000` (100 KB). *Mandatory*.
+The default value is `100000` (100 KB). *Optional*.

 ### Kubernetes configuration for container build process